hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 implement this.
 It's very rare to group by a watermarked column.
 The sliding window processor will drop all input watermarks, the output will have watermarks only on the window bounds.

+### Handling of keyed idle messages

+Thanks to the change in the `Watermark` class, idle messages now also carry a key.
+Currently, we mark streams as idle after receiving an idle message from it, and mark them active after receiving _any_ event.